aliiyousefzadeh/Chicago-Rideshare-Shared-Trip-Authorization-Prediction/README.md

 3- The distance<br>
 4- The target district<br>
 5- The cost of a typical trip based on the aforementioned factors.<br>
+6- The day of the week the trip is taken<br>

 The dataset is imbalanced, with a significantly lower percentage of shared trips.
 To avoid bias in the prediction model, we selected an equal number of shared and not_shared trips to create a balanced dataset.